barnese3/Fly-Docs/GettingStarted.md

 # Getting Started

+Fly Edge Apps are written in JavaScript and deployed all over the world.
 In this guidebook, you'll learn how to get up and running with Fly Edge Apps and how to use all of the wonderful features/libraries that make Edge development a breeze.

-You'll learn how to build *and* deploy an Edge application in a full development environment using modern JavaScript and our lightning fast Edge libraries where your content gets optimized *as* it’s delivered to your users.
+You'll learn how to build *and* deploy an Edge application in a full development environment using modern JavaScript and our powerful libraries that make your apps lightning fast and optimizes your content *as* it’s delivered to your users.

 Let's get started!